Home » Fitbit » How Does Fitbit Track Sleep and Is It Accurate?

 The more wakes you experience during your sleep the more you wake up in the morning unsatisfied with sleep.

-Fitbit uses the time you spent restless and awake to total awake minutes to help you understand your sleep cycle better.
+Fitbit uses the time you spend restless and awake to total awake minutes to help you understand your sleep cycle better.

 Leave a Comment